r3fang/CRESTseq/README.md

 ##Introduction

-**crest** is an in-house Bioinformatics pipeline for analyzing CREST-seq.
+**crest** is an in-house Bioinformatics pipeline for CREST-seq analysis.

 ```
 $ crest